 - Trichotillomania.
 Is a habit mainly caused by stress and anxiety causing the person to pull out his hair without him realizing it.

-- Telogen Effluvium.
-Is a disorder in the scalp characterized by shedding of hair, mainly caused by stress.
+- Telogen Effluvium is a disorder in the scalp characterized by shedding of hair, mainly caused by stress.

-When the body is under stress, it produces several stress-related hormones that have negative effects to the body resulting in hair loss.
+When the body is under stress, it produces several stress-related hormones that have negative effects on the body resulting in hair loss.
 Taking Centrum supplements, on the other hand, encourages the body to properly manage stress because they contain several essential vitamins and minerals strengthening and regulating the body's normal physiologic functions.
-There are also several researches that show a deficiency in Vitamin H (Biotin) greatly results in hair loss.
+There are also several pieces of research that show a deficiency in Vitamin H (Biotin) greatly results in hair loss.
 One of the several essential nutrients found in Centrum is Biotin, which aids in hair growth.
 Biotin plays a major role in regulating stress and anxiety because several functions of Biotin include regulating the cellular metabolism of the body, maintaining cell growth and aiding the nervous system and its function.
 In general, taking Centrum with Biotin can effectively stop hair from thinning due to stress.

 Resource Description and Access (RDA) for Biotin and Zinc?

-- Biotin RDA is 30 micro grams (mcg) per day to prevent deficiency.
+- Biotin RDA is 30 micrograms (mcg) per day to prevent deficiency.
 Up to 10 milligram (mg) per day is tolerable if used to treat deficiency per your physician's recommendation.